 The collective work of the Regulatory Organizations of Architecture in Canada (ROAC) is significantly advanced through the contributions of several national committees comprised of volunteer members from across the country.

-- Canadian Architectural Certification Board (CACB) Standing Committee
+- National Standing Committee on the Canadian Architectural Certification Board (CACB)

 This Committee acts as the liaison between the Regulatory Organizations of Architecture in Canada (ROAC) and the Canadian Architectural Certification Board (CACB).
 It also works to maintain and facilitate the relationship between ROAC and the Canadian Council of University Schools of Architecture (CCUSA), the two founding members of the CACB.
-The Standing Committee supports ROAC by providing ongoing oversight of the CACB’s adherence to its bylaws and terms of reference.
+The Standing Committee supports ROAC by liaising with the CACB and providing ongoing oversight and maintenance of the Conditions for Licensure as approved by ROAC, including the National Competency Standard, Education Standard and Conditions for Accreditation, and the Broadly Experienced Foreign Architect (BEFA) program.

 - International Relations Committee (IRC)